Published January 7, 2021

 Facilitate DevOps by starting with user stories that are small enough to complete within a few hours, or at worst, within a few days.
 While this often feels counter-intuitive, working with small stories will accelerate delivery while reducing WIP, promoting frequent feedback, facilitating early error detection, reducing variability in workflow, and increasing quality.
 Small user stories also reduce the dependency on code branches, further supporting Trunk-Based Development and CI/CD.

 As a developer, I understand the desire to work on several changes at once — especially when they're all in the same file.
-I mean, if I'm already in the code, I may as well make all the changes at once.
-That only makes sense, right?
+I mean, if I'm already in the code, I may as well make all the changes at once, right?.

-On the surface, that is the only thing that makes sense (to a developer).
+On the surface, that is what makes sense (to most developers).
 But as software engineers, we must look beyond the efficiency of writing code.
 We must optimize the entire delivery workflow.
 While making multiple changes at once may speed up writing the code, it does not accelerate delivery with high confidence in predictability and quality.
 Software delivery is about more than just writing code — our goal should be to optimize the entire SDLC.

 Within an Agile organization, it is much easier to plan with small user stories than it is with large ones.
 And that is true whether you're using Kanban, Scrum, XP, or any other Agile framework — and it applies to RUP too.
 How many times has your team struggled with sprint planning when you're carrying forward multiple cards that are partially done?
 How do you stay within your planning velocity without reducing the assigned points on those stories?
 Remember, story points represent the value being delivered to your customers.
 Does that story deliver less value because you had to carry it over to another sprint?
 Of course not — so why would you lower the points?
 Remember, points represent value delivered, not effort expended.